 How to use vCPM bidding

 With vCPM bidding, you set the highest amount that you want to pay for each 1,000 viewable ad impressions.
 We call this the maximum vCPM bid, or just "max.viewable CPM".
 The higher your max.viewable CPM, the greater the chance that your ad will appear.
 As always, the Google Ads system will charge you only what is needed to place your ad above the next-highest ad, and only charge if the ad became viewable.
-How does Google Ads know when ads are viewable?
+Learn more about Active View.

 Text ads using vCPM bids can have a special edge: when they win a placement, they're always given the entire ad space, rather than sharing the space with other text ads.
 That makes them more likely to be noticed.